paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 myInt.Clear();
 Assert.False(myInt.Contains("Two"));
 ```
-`ToStringForMember` requires special mention as it can be use in Inspector event receivers to set values directly.
+`ToStringForMember` requires special mention as it can be use in Inspector event receivers to set values.

 ### Custom Asset Sets
 `Set`, like `OfType` is a generic class.
-To instantiate it requires the type of the set entries.
+To instantiate it requires the set entries.

 ```C#
 [CreateAssetMenu(menuName = "Examples/SetPicker", fileName = "SetPickerSample")]